severityc/FakeBloxlink/README.md

 # ⚙️ Setup

-1. Create a Discord bot: https://discord.com/developers
+1. Create a Discord application: https://discord.com/developers
 2. In the developer portal, make sure that all **Privledged Gateway Intents** are enabled
 3. Copy the bot token and put it where it says `'YOUR_BOT_TOKEN'` via [main.py](https://github.com/Severitylol/FakeBloxlink/blob/main/main.py)
 4. Edit the Settings in the code and run the bot